Fossil Canyon and Painted Gorge

 There are two points of interest near Ocotillo, California, Painted Gorge and Fossil Canyon.

 Ocotillo, California is a quaint little desert community located on Interstate 8 where S2 heads northward into the southern region of Anza-Borrego Desert State Park.
 From Ocotillo we took S2 north to Shell Canyon Road, which is a graded road, for approximately 3 miles.
-We continued on Shell Canyon Road until the graded road turned into a dirt road that led into Fossil Canyon (also known as Shell Canyon or Alverson Canyon).
+We continued on Shell Canyon Road until the graded road turned into a dirt road that led into Fossil Canyon (also known as Shell Canyon or Alverson Canyon). (map link)

-After a short time we reached the area of the canyon that is blocked to vehicles.
+After a short time we reached the area of the canyon that's blocked to vehicles.
 We didn't have time to venture further into the canyon on foot, so we parked and explored just the entrance to the canyon.
-At first glance we did not see any shell or coral fossils, unlike the abundance of oyster shell fossils we found earlier that day in the Yuha Basin.
+At first glance we didn't see any shell or coral fossils, unlike the abundance of oyster shell fossils we found earlier that day in the Yuha Basin.
 But when we took a closer look at the canyon walls, we could see shell fossils embedded in the sandstone.
 Layers of sandstone and mudstone are exposed here, revealing veins composed of white shell fossils and coral pieces, each representing part of the 50-million year geologic history contained within the canyon walls.

 In 1916, a study called "The Reef-Coral Fauna of Carrizo Creek Imperial County, California, and Its Significance" was published by Thomas Wayland Vaughn.
 The study was based on fossils found in Fossil Canyon by Dr. Stephen Bowers which he had sent to Washington for identification.
 The study revealed that "The Carrizo Creek reef-coral fauna is Atlantic, not Pacific, in its affinities."
 During Eocene and Oligocene times the Atlantic and Pacific were connected by a passageway somewhere in the region of Central America.
 After the passage closed the Atlantic coral left in the Pacific became extinct.
 The fossil remains found in Carrizo Mountain are the only evidence that this coral once existed in the Pacific.